-Having already trained as a meditation instructor in the Shambhala Buddhist tradition, in 2010 I completed a mindfulness teacher development retreat run by the Centre For Mindfulness Research and Practice (CMRP) at Bangor University, and began leading mindfulness-based stress reduction (MBSR) courses and retreats.
-Since then, I have taught mindfulness to thousands of people, leading more than sixty eight-week MBSR courses, as well as many workshops, retreats, and mindfulness events for organisations.
+In 2010 I completed a mindfulness teacher development retreat run by the Centre For Mindfulness Research and Practice (CMRP) at Bangor University, and began leading mindfulness-based stress reduction (MBSR) courses and retreats.
+Since then, I have taught mindfulness to thousands of people, leading more than seventy eight-week mindfulness courses, as well as many workshops, retreats, and events for organisations.
 I continue to train with and receive supervision from CMRP staff.
 I speak and teach at festivals, conferences and other events, and am a co-teacher on the Mental Health Foundation's Be Mindful Online course, which has been taken by more than 10,000 people.
 I also work regularly with schools, leading mindfulness courses for teachers, including as part of the MYRIAD project, a major research trial of mindfulness in schools led by the Oxford Mindfulness Centre.
 I am listed by the UK Network for Mindfulness-Based Teacher Training Organisations as a mindfulness teacher that meets the UK Good Practice Guidance.

 In spring 2014, I became co-director of The Mindfulness Initiative, which is supporting the All-Party Parliamentary Group on Mindfulness to develop mindfulness-based policies for the UK.
 During this time, the Initiative worked with the MAPPG to hold an inquiry into the possible benefits of mindfulness in a number of areas of public life (healthcare, education, criminal justice and the workplace).
 Its report - Mindful Nation UK - which I helped write and edit, was published in October 2015.
 Having stepped down as co-director in summer 2015, I am now an advisor to the Initiative.
 In 2017 I became an associate of Sussex Mindfulness Centre.and in 2018 I joined the Mindfulness Network team as a mindfulness supervisor.

 I live near Haywards Heath, West Sussex, with my wife, Victoria and our two sons Arthur and Barnaby.